mofojed/deephaven-js-plugins/plugins/ui/README.md

 Note that a panel can only have one root component, and cannot be nested within other components (other than the layout ones `ui.row`, `ui.column`, `ui.stack`, `ui.dashboard`)

+TBD: How do you specify a title and/or tooltip for your panel?
+How do panels get a title or tooltip by default?

 ##### ui.row, ui.column, ui.stack, ui.dashboard

 You can define a dashboard using these functions.
 By wrapping in a `ui.dashboard`, you are defining a whole dashboard.
 If you omit the `ui.dashboard`, it will add the layouts you've defined to the existing dashboard: